 Among talent management strategies, employers expect to get the biggest bang for their buck in performance management.
 Yet, employees report distrust and confusion about this process.
-Another example of a disconnection point is that employers expect the least return on investment in employee career planning.
+Another point of disagreement: Employers expect the least return on investment in employee career planning.
 Yet, employees say they will leave the company if they can't find career advancement where they are.
 With such misalignment, it's difficult to create a strategic plan for investment.

-Top Drivers of ROI for Talent Management in Future (ER only)
+Top Drivers of ROI for Talent Management in the Future (Employers only)